FinnWilkinson/Advanced-Computer-Architecture/README.md

 # Advanced Computer Architecture

  This repository contains my final year coursework project to make a emulation of a processor.
-I have written all the code in C.
+I have written the simulator in Python.

+ To compile and run the simulator: `python Simulator_main.py "../Assembly Programs/<CHOSEN_PROGRAM>.txt"`

  `Processor_Sim` contains the code for a simple scalar processor, which can read in instruction files (`.txt` format) and produce an output.
  The instructions set is as follows (also found in `Instructions.txt`):